AmirMK/test/README.md

 for the inbound and outbound rules make sure it is set to ‘HTTPS’ type with port range 443.
 The outbound type can be ‘All traffic’

-You can learn more about AWS application load balancer security group here (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html).
+You can learn more about AWS application load balancer security group [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html).

 After creating the security group go back to the load balancer page and select the created security group;